Sebastianhju/Runeterra-5e/Items/Rares.md

 - 4500 Gold
 - Wondorous Item

-**Eternity**: Whenever you take ten or more damage your regain a spell slot.
-The spell slots level is one plus another one for every tenth damage taken.
-Whenever you cast a spell, you regain health equal to two time the spells level.
+**Charges**: This items has 10 charges and regains all charges when you finish a long rest This item cannot spend charges from other runes and items.

+**Eternity**: When you take 10 dmg you may spend a charge to regain a level 1 spell slot, for every 10 more damage you may regain a slot of the damage divided by 10 (rounded down), the amount of charges used equals the spells level

 _You get +1 to your spell attack and spell save dc_